Danny Briggs: Career

 In the inaugural season of The Hundred, he was signed by the Southern Brave.
 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.
+Briggs returned to Sussex for the 2026 season, where he took on a player-coach role.

 International career

 Following the 2011 season, Briggs was once again selected for the England Lions subcontinent tours to Bangladesh and Sri Lanka in January and February 2012.
 Touring Bangladesh first, Briggs made four List A appearances against Bangladesh A, taking 8 wickets at an average of 18.00.
 He also played tour Twenty20 matches against the same opposition during the tour.
 On the tour to Sri Lanka, he played a further five List A matches against Sri Lanka A, again taking 8 wickets, which came at an average of 25.00 and saw him claim his career best figures in that format, 3/27.
 His performances led to speculation in early February that Briggs would be selected for England's One Day International and Twenty20 International squads for their series against Pakistan in the United Arab Emirates.
 Briggs was called up to the squad on 7 February, as one of three spinners in the team, alongside Samit Patel and Graeme Swann.
 On 21 February 2012, Briggs made his debut for England against Pakistan in the fourth ODI in Dubai, becoming the first person from the Isle of Wight to represent England, and the youngest to date Hampshire cricketer.
 Briggs bowled his full complement of ten overs, taking the wickets of Umar Akmal and Shoaib Malik to finish with figures of 2/39, which helped restrict Pakistan to 237 all out.
 England reached their target with four wickets to spare, thanks largely to Kevin Pietersen's 130.
 Briggs didn't feature in the three match Twenty20 International series which followed the one-dayers.

 Briggs started the 2012 season for Hampshire by being awarded a County Cap.
 He was given this after the first session of Hampshire's first match of the 2012 season against Gloucestershire.
 He also took 2 wickets in this match which Hampshire narrowly lost.